UX Designer: Job Duties, Skills and Salary 2025

-What does an UX Designer do?
+What Does an UX Designer do?

 As a UX Designer, you'll be responsible for creating intuitive and user-friendly digital experiences.
 Your role involves conducting user research, designing wireframes and prototypes, and collaborating with cross-functional teams to ensure seamless product experiences.
 You'll also iterate designs based on user feedback and industry best practices